What Is a VPN Leak?

 IP addresses are unique identifiers that are assigned to devices on a network.
-For the public internet, your Internet Service Provider (ISP) assigns an IP address to your network router, which all of your devices then connect to.
+For the public internet, your ISP assigns an IP address to your network router, which all of your devices then connect to.

-An IP leak happens when your VPN fails to mask your true IP address with one of its own, leaving your identity open and visible to your ISP and all of the websites you visit.
+An IP leak happens when your VPN fails to mask your true IP address with one of its own, leaving your identity open and visible to all of the websites you visit.

-IP leaks occur when the device running a VPN contacts the default server rather than the intermediary VPN server it was supposed to.
+IP leaks occur when your device contacts the default server rather than the intermediary VPN server it was supposed to.
 This means that the websites or apps you’re using can see your real IP address instead of the one your VPN has assigned you.

-If your VPN is leaking your IP address, choose a new VPN provider.
-You can find our latest VPN recommendations here.
+If this is happening, you’ll need to choose a new VPN provider.
+You can find our recommendations for 2020 here.

 2What Is a DNS Leak?